-Bali has been popular with tourists since a long time but has risen to fame in the recent times, thanks to Instagram.
+Bali has been popular with tourists since a long time but has risen to fame lately, thanks to Instagram.
 Once you open the gram, you will see countless pictures of never-ending infinity pools spilling over into crystal-clear oceans in addition to jaw-dropping pool villas set in the midst of jungles.
 Like all tropical islands, Bali has lush palm trees and amazing sunsets but add to it, gorgeous rice terraces, adorable monkeys, colorful fruit bowls, decadent flower baths and it makes Bali, the perfect getaway!

 I had Bali on my mind for the longest time but it took me forever to convince my husband.
-He was keen to restricting the trip to a nice beach resort, but having done some research (aka instagram stalking), I found that there is so much more to Bali than just beaches.
+He was keen to restricting the trip to a nice beach resort, but having done some research (aka instagram stalking), I realised that there is so much more to Bali than just beaches.

 At first glance, you will notice that Bali has a lot of Western influence.
 Lately, many bloggers have moved to Bali and call Bali their “home”.
-You will find all kinds of travelers in Bali – the backpackers who travel all across Southeast Asia, the spiritual yogis, luxury travelers, families, divers, surfers.
+You will find all kinds of travelers in Bali – the backpackers who travel all across Southeast Asia, the spiritual yogis, luxury travelers, divers, surfers.
 Despite the number of tourists, Bali is still quite affordable compared to the other Asian countries.
 They all come to Bali, mainly for one reason: It is an excellent value at a good price, and the variety that Bali has to offer is unlike any other tourist destination in the world.

 Best time to visit

 We were in desperate need of a vacation and had not had a beach vacation in almost 3 years.
 So despite being the rainy season, we went ahead and booked our tickets to Bali for a January travel.
 When we were Bali in January, we realized that it was generally one quick downpour and then clear for rest of the day.
 Plus, even when it was raining – it was comparatively mild!
-So we didn’t really mind exploring the island getting soaked in the rain.
+So we didn’t really mind exploring the island despite getting soaked in the rain.
 Overall, we encountered two full rain days – other than that it was manageable.
 But yes, those clouds can shadow those gorgeous blues and ocean views.

 If you are comfortable riding the scooter, bike rentals are dirt cheap (they cost barely $3 – $5 per day)!
 We are certainly not comfortable riding a scooter so opted for private car with a driver.
 Plus, it’s a lot easier when you don’t have to worry about parking.
 And not to mention, going around in air-conditioned cars can be quite a respite in the heat.

-We had booked an airport pick up in advance and paid approximately IDR 130,000 for a drop to Nusa Dua (much cheaper than what we found otherwise).
+We had booked an airport pick up in advance and paid approximately IDR 130,000 for a drop to Nusa Dua (much cheaper than what we found online otherwise).
 The driver offered to take us around during our stay in Nusa Dua.
 For a full day (8-10 hours), we paid approximately $35-$40.
 For half a day (4 hours), we paid approximately $20.
 If you stick to one driver for most of your trip, he is bound to give you a better rate.

 Note that Uber is somewhat banned In Bali.
 You can still use Uber, but you need to be very discreet about it and cannot use them to get to and from populated areas (Seminyak, Ubud).
 Otherwise, use the Blue Bird app for cab services.